Same Compression Principle, Different Geometry: Rate-Distortion Signatures Dissociate Biological and Artificial Visual Systems: Supplementary Information

-Figure~\ref{fig:BetaSlopes} shows that humans exhibit a gradual steepening of $\beta$ with increasing noise.
-This means that as the visual input becomes less reliable, the effective channel increases the marginal information cost of accuracy in a relatively smooth manner.
-By contrast, baseline CNNs show a markedly sharper increase in $|\beta|$ across the same corruption range, consistent with a more abrupt transition into a high-compression regime.
-Notably, specialised and all-noise networks can exhibit especially steep slopes at intermediate-to-high noise levels, indicating that even when models match the \emph{direction} of the severity effect, they can diverge substantially from humans in how sensitively (and how abruptly) their generalization geometry changes across the corruption scale.
+As shown in Supplementary Figure~\ref{fig:BetaSlopes}, human observers exhibit a gradual steepening of $\beta$ with increasing noise.
+As visual input becomes less reliable, the effective channel increases the marginal information cost of accuracy in a smooth, distributed manner.
+Baseline CNNs show a markedly sharper increase in $|\beta|$ across the same corruption range, consistent with a more abrupt transition into a high-compression regime.
+Specialised and all-noise networks can exhibit especially steep slopes at intermediate-to-high noise levels, indicating that even when models match the direction of the severity effect, they can diverge substantially from humans in how sensitively and how abruptly their generalization geometry changes across the corruption scale.

 \FloatBarrier